dask/dask/docs/source/caching.rst

 .. code-block:: python

    >>> from dask.cache import Cache
-   >>> cache = Cache(2e9)  # use two gigabytes of space
+   >>> cache = Cache(2e9)  # Leverage two gigabytes of memory
    >>> cache.register()    # Turn cache on globally

 Now the cache will watch every small part of the computation and judge the value of that part based on the three characteristics listed above, expensive to compute, cheap to store, and frequently used.
-It will hold on to 2GB of the best intermediate results it can find.
+It will hold on to 2GB of the best intermediate results it can find, evicting older results as better results come in.
 If the ``df.amount`` column fits in 2GB then probably all of it will be stored while we keep working on it.
-If we move and work on something else, then that column will likely be evicted for other results.
+If we start work on something else, then the ``df.amount`` column will likely be evicted to make space for other more timely results.

 .. code-block:: python